-Nooks and crannies permeate and define the extension and refurbishment of this terraced house.
-Through a series of structural alterations we formed a series of elegant, open plan and light filled spaces conceived as a series of nooks from the scale of a room down to the home for a favourite bowl.
+Nooks and crannies permeate and define our extension and refurbishment of this Victorian terraced house in Hackney, East London.
+Through a series of structural alterations and extensions at ground floor we formed a series of elegant, open plan and light filled spaces conceived as a series of nooks from the scale of a room, a place to sit or the home for a favourite bowl.

-A large ash framed glazed door and windows frame views of the garden through the house and from the entrance.
 We designed the kitchen as a gallery for an eclectic cookware collection and allowed these to decorate the space.
 The project experiments, combining stainless steel, birch faced plywood, grey mdf, cement tiles and a cast in-situ concrete kitchen bench at critical junctions in the kitchen.

-Outside the small extension the interventions are subtle and in harmony with the character of the Victorian building.
+A large ash framed glazed door and windows were inserted to frame views of the garden through the house and from the entrance.
+Outside the small extension, the interventions are subtle and in harmony with the character of the Victorian building.

 We re-used as much of the existing building as possible to keep construction costs down and added high levels of insulation and a triple glazed rooflight to help maintain a thermally stable home.